fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 To follow the guide successfully, a good amount of memory and disk space is necessary to run Docker.
 The main reason for our use-case is that your host machine requires a generous amount of memory and disk space, for the containers.

-For this guide, we used a server with the 4vCPU, 32GB ram memory and 20 GB disk space specifications.
+For this guide, we used a server with the 4vCPU, 32 GB ram memory and 20 GB disk space specifications.
 Learn more about the recommended specifications [here](/docs/node/requirements).

 ### Create a user